New York's 26th congressional district

-New York’s 26th congressional district is a congressional district for the United States House of Representatives in Western New York.
+New York's 26th congressional district is a congressional district for the United States House of Representatives in Western New York.
 It includes parts of Erie and Niagara counties.
 The district includes the cities of Buffalo, Lackawanna, Niagara Falls, Tonawanda, and North Tonawanda.

-The office of representative for this district became vacant on February 9, 2011, following the resignation of Republican Chris Lee.
-A special election was held May 24, 2011, and Democrat Kathy Hochul was elected.
-After redistricting, Brian Higgins, a Democrat, has represented the district since 2013.

-Voting
+Democrat Tim Kennedy was elected in a special election on April 30, 2024, to serve the remainder of Brian Higgins's term.
+Higgins had represented the district from 2013 to his resignation on February 2, 2024, to become president of Shea's Performing Arts Center.

+Recent election results from statewide races

 History

-Historically, most of this district was located Upstate, However, over the years until the 2002 redistricting, most of this area was in the 27th District.
-During the 1980s this area was primarily in the 31st District.
-Two districts covered this area in the 1970s, the Erie County-based 38th and the Monroe County based 35th.
-The 26th District covered the area now in the 22nd District during the 1990s and the area now in the 23rd District during the 1980s.
-In the 1970s this district was centered in Orange and Rockland counties.
-During the 1960s it covered areas in Westchester County now in the 18th and 19th Districts.
+Historically, most of this district was located Upstate; however, over the years, until the 2002 redistricting, most of this area was in the 27th District.
+During the 1980s, this area was primarily in the 31st District.
+Two districts covered this area in the 1970s: the Erie County-based 38th, and the Monroe County-based 35th.
+The 26th District covered the area now in the 22nd District during the 1990s, and the area now in the 23rd District during the 1980s.
+In the 1970s, this district was centered in Orange and Rockland counties.
+During the 1960s, it covered areas in Westchester County, now in the 18th and 19th Districts.

+Counties, towns, and municipalities

+For the 119th and successive Congresses (based on the districts drawn following the New York Court of Appeals' December 2023 decision in Hoffman v New York State Ind.
+Redistricting.
+Commn.), the district contains all or portions of the following counties, towns, and municipalities.